INSIDE THE CONTENT WORLD

 MOST PROFESSIONAL SPEAKERS ARE BELOW AVERAGE

 I’m a firm believer 75% of the people tasked with communicating in their line of work, are average to below average communicators.
 I don’t mean as in talkers.
 Most people assigned to being the mouthpiece or who view themselves as leaders are gifted with gab.
 They just simply fail to say anything substantive.
-Much of it amounts to babble, bloviation and common people speak.
+Audiences find much of the blather insufferable, as it amounts to babble and bloviation.
 I’m not a big fan of crutch words, wasted words or greeting phrases in emails.
-With the plethora of digital content, podcasts and social media postings (people purporting themselves to be change agents and bigtime movers and shakers,) a daily new library of uploads showcases the latest batch of individuals who are doing it all wrong.
+I lead with a communication-based approach of inductive reasoning.
+With the plethora of digital content, podcasts and social media postings (people purporting themselves to be change agents and big time movers and shakers,) a daily new library of uploads showcase the latest batch of individuals who are doing it all wrong.

 In the 25 years I’ve spent in this culture, I’ve detected everyday mannerisms and speaking patterns used by the masses, that are toxic to successful communication, even though people using them feel they sound quite profound.
 The reason people gravitate toward such faulty speech and syntax is because they hear so many others speaking this way.
 The pervasive herd mentality causes someone to adopt something into their own fabric out of a blind allegiance to conform.
 How else would the term “interesting dynamic” become a catch all phrase for so many things, yet mean so little?
 When all else fails to aptly describe something just lump it onto the category, of an “interesting dynamic.”
-That’s laziness.
+That’s laziness, when instead a messaging approach should hold tactical acumen.

 TOP COMMUNICATORS HAVE MORE THAN JUST A VOICE